Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 Final Thoughts

 Social anxiety is a condition in which a person becomes anxious and fails to act effectively in social situations.
 People with social anxiety try to avoid social situations, adopting them as a safety behavior.
-Timely identification of symptoms and effective management are crucial for reducing the impacts of social anxiety, enabling people to face social situations.
+Early identification of symptoms and effective management are important for reducing the impacts of social anxiety and enabling people to face social situations.
 Certain techniques can positively impact and help improve social skills and gain confidence when speaking in front of a group of people.
-Increased awareness, professional support, and self-help techniques are key to managing social anxiety.
+Increased awareness, professional support and self-help strategies are key to managing social anxiety.